Skip to content

 We’ll begin in the capital, Taipei City, before traversing the vast Central Mountain Range and finishing in Southern Taiwan.

-🥾 Pro tip: Before going hiking in Taiwan, make sure to download the AllTrails app to have trail guides, maps, photos, and reviews right at your finger tips.
+🥾 Pro tip: Before going hiking in Taiwan, make sure to download the AllTrails app to have trail guides, maps, photos, and reviews right at your fingertips.
 You can also sign up for a free trial of AllTrails+ to download offline maps, get alerts for wrong turns, find trails by distance from you, and more!

-💪 Safety: Additonally, whether you’re hiking solo or in a group, it’s smart to keep safety in mind.
+💪 Safety: Additionally, whether you’re hiking solo or in a group, it’s smart to keep safety in mind.
 One piece of advice is to carry a She’s Birdie Personal Safety Alarm, which features a 130db alarm and flashing strobe light designed to deter an attack.
 I also love the Garmin inReach Mini, a compact satellite communicator with SOS capabilities that can truly save your life in an emergency.

 What Type Of Hiker Are You?
 [Free Quiz]